10.6 — Explicit type conversion (casting) and static_cast

 Because integer division is used here, variable d will end up with the value of 2.0.
 How do we tell the compiler that we want to use floating point division instead of integer division in this case?
 Literal suffixes can’t be used with variables.
 We need some way to convert one (or both) of the variable operands to a floating point type, so that floating point division will be used instead.

-Fortunately, C++ comes with a number of different type casting operators (more commonly called casts) that can be used by the programmer to request that the compiler perform a type conversion.
+Fortunately, C++ comes with a number of different type casting operators (more commonly called casts) that can be used by the programmer to have the compiler perform type conversion.
 Because casts are explicit requests by the programmer, this form of type conversion is often called an explicit type conversion (as opposed to implicit type conversion, where the compiler performs a type conversion automatically).

 Type casting